 Investment Preferences: Private companies that develop molecules, vaccines, pharma technology and platforms.

-Merck Reserch Lab Ventures
+Merck Research Lab Ventures

 Investment Preferences: Early stage therapeutics.